hwasyui/papi/README.md

-# 🖼️ PAPI - Python Advanced Photo Interface
+# 🖼️ PAPI - Powerful Artistic Photo Innovator

 **PAPI** is a powerful image preprocessing and editing application built with **Python**, **Tkinter**, and **OpenCV**.
 Designed for intuitive use and packed with a wide range of features, PAPI allows users to manipulate, enhance, and analyze images in-depth.